 When we eat, most of the food is broken down into its basic components.
 One of them is glucose (sugar), which runs into our bloodstream.

 We need insulin to turn that blood sugar into energy that our cells can use.

 For many people, just the right amount of insulin is released from the pancreas to help the body use or store the sugar it gets from food.

 For people with type 2 diabetes, the pancreas does not produce enough insulin or the body can’t properly use the insulin it produces to keep their blood sugar controlled.

 For people with type 1 diabetes, the body does not produce insulin at all.
 Type 1 diabetes is usually diagnosed in children and young adults and requires insulin therapy and other treatments to manage their condition.

-Toujeo® is a long-acting insulin that is approved for adults with type 1 and type 2 diabetes who have taken insulin and for those who haven’t.
-Long-acting insulin helps your body use glucose between meals and overnight to maintain blood sugar levels for 24 hours.
+Once-daily Toujeo® is a long-acting insulin that is approved for adults with type 1 and type 2 diabetes who have taken insulin and for those who haven’t.

 Whether you’ve been taking insulin for

 some time or are just starting, the Toujeo®

 information and support at no cost to you.